obsidianmd/obsidian-help/en/User interface/Tabs.md

 ---
 aliases:
   - Stacked tabs
   - Linked pane
   - Pane layout
+  - User interface/Use tabs in Obsidian
 ---
 You can open as many tabs as you want in Obsidian.
 You can also arrange tabs to create custom layouts that persist until the next time you open the application.

 ## Open a new tab